felix-rosenberger/binary-classifier/README.md

 - A list including the following attributes:
   - `pred.classes`: A numeric vector containing the class predictions for the test data.
   - `conf.matrix`: A confusion matrix with all relevant metrics to evaluate the classifier performance.

+#### loss.function.visualisation()

+Inputs:
+- A range of learning rate values in the form of `min`, `max`, `increments`.

+Outputs:
+- A list including the following attributes:
+  - `loss.plot`: A visualisation of the loss function convergence across learning rates.
+  - `optimal.alpha`: The optimal learning rate out of the range provided by the user.

 ## Example Script